asimonov/PyData-London-SDC-Behavioural-Cloning/README.md

 ```

-## Install Tensorflow
+### Install Tensorflow

+If you **DO** have an NVIDIA GPU and CUDA drivers, install GPU version of tensorflow:

 ```sh
 $ pip install tensorflow-gpu==1.0.0
 ```

-or, if you dont have an NVIDIA GPU and CUDA drivers:
+otherwise setup CPU version which should work on wide range of hardware:

 ```sh
 $ pip install tensorflow==1.0.0
 ```